Biffenx/42sh/README.md

 - [ ] Lexer does not recognize specified fd ie. 2> and 2>&1.
 	- [ ] Redirection with specified fd ie. 2> does not work.
 	- [ ] Redireciton with multiple specified fd ie. 2>&1 does not work.
+- [ ] Specific process should have own return value recorded after completion.
+- [ ] Cursor movement does not work with ctrl+key combination after commit 098687956be52f87e71d9ad68a4ce5d76ebe96ce, which fixed line edition with command including newlines.